comparison

 Is Mindbody really worse for UK pilates studios specifically?

 Yes, on three specific dimensions that are more visible in the UK than in the US.
-First, term-based courses: a meaningful share of UK pilates studio revenue comes through eight-week beginner blocks with a fixed slot and a single payment, and Mindbody treats this as a workaround over recurring class bookings rather than a first-class entity.
+First, term-based courses: a meaningful share of UK pilates studio revenue comes through eight-week beginner blocks with a fixed slot and a single payment, and Mindbody treats this as a workaround over recurring class bookings rather than a built-in scheduling type.
 Second, UK Direct Debit through Bacs: Mindbody supports it but adds friction at setup and pricing that Junocal does not.
 Third, the Mindbody marketplace has lower penetration in the UK than in the US, which means UK studios pay the commission without getting the discovery benefit it sometimes justifies in the US.

 What does the migration look like, practically, week by week?